zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

 ```

 ## Entering Data into Forms

-Forms are commonly used to wrap textboxes, dropdowns and other types of input.
+Forms are typically used to wrap textboxes, dropdowns and other types of input.
 The test framework provides helpers to find a form and then find specific input fields in the form by the field label or fieldName.
 The primary way to find form fields is to use the **FindField** method of the **FormSection** class, as in the following example.

 1. The extension locates the form, as in the following code.
 In this example, the form contains two fields: a TextBox field and a Selector field.